drvasanthi/RTL-Synthesis-Workshop/README.md

 end
 endmodule</code></pre>

-In this coding style Din is synchronized with clock whereas asynchronous reset pin is not synchronized.
+`Simulation`: In this coding style Din is synchronized with clock whereas asynchronous reset pin is not synchronized.

 ![dff_asynres_syncres](https://user-images.githubusercontent.com/67214592/183264277-45f25c5f-4d02-40af-af14-b0dac6375495.PNG)

-The following figure shows synthesis schematic of the design.
+`Synthesis`: The following figure shows schematic of the design.

 ![dff_asynres_syncres_synth](https://user-images.githubusercontent.com/67214592/183264283-0d368ec1-ad13-4c21-b6e1-c67bcb385b47.PNG)

 #### **d.
 Optimization**

-The verilog code is given by the following and it is importnant to observe the inputs which are present inside the statement.
+The `verilog code` is given by the following and it is importnant to observe the inputs which are present inside the statement.
 	* In this hardware/standard cells is not necessary.

 <pre><code>module mul2 (input [2:0] a, output [3:0] y);
    assign y = a * 2;
  endmodule</code></pre>

- The following figure shows synthesis schematic of the design.
+ **Synthesis schematic of the design.**

  ![image](https://user-images.githubusercontent.com/67214592/183255244-f6f73d25-3aa4-4584-a5f0-2b03c301a188.png)

- The verilog code is given by the following and it is importnant to observe the inputs which are present inside the statement.
+ The `verilog code` is given by the following and it is importnant to observe the inputs which are present inside the statement.

 <pre><code>module mul2 (input [2:0] a, output [5:0] y);
    assign y = a * 9;
  endmodule</code></pre>

- The following figure shows synthesis schematic of the design.
+ **Synthesis schematic of the design.**

  ![image](https://user-images.githubusercontent.com/67214592/183255305-ad9db11d-064f-4337-a783-10b3a8719452.png)